sense 1v

 🔊

-Conditional mood (Condizionale) of the verb sopìre
+condizionale sopire.
+Conditional mood of the verb sopire

 Tempo semplice

-Condizionale presente sopìre
+Condizionale presente sopire

 io sopirei